XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab2-CreatingWebAPI.md

 }
 ```

+Fix the imports in order to build the application again.
+Visual Studio 2019 can help you with this.

-These preparations are enough to add an endpoint to the routing middleware, and have a receiving controller handle the GET request for the REST API.
+Adding a Http Get method is enough to add an endpoint to the routing middleware, and have a receiving controller handle the GET request for the REST API.

-Give it another try.
-Start the project in Visual Studio 2019 by switching the host form IIS Express to RetroGamingWebAPI and pressing F5.
+Run the Web API in Visual Studio 2019 by switching the host from IIS Express to RetroGamingWebAPI and pressing F5.
 Or run it from the command-line in the RetroGamingWebAPI folder with:
 ```sh
 C:\Sources\Workshop> dotnet run
 ```

-In Visual Studio Code you will also press F5 and configure the launch setting to select the .NET Core debug environment.
+You can also run it in Visual Studio Code by pressing F5.
+You will be prompted to configure the launch setting to select the .NET Core debug environment.

 Navigate to https://localhost:5001/api/leaderboard using a browser.
 When hosting in Visual Studio 2019 using IIS Express, the port number will most likely be in the 44000+ range.
 You should see a JSON array of the hard-coded values displayed in the browser.

 ## <a name="httpmethods"></a>Adding additional HTTP methods

 The Retro Gaming leaderboard Web API must return a list of high scores when making a GET request at `/api/leaderboard`.
 In order to accomplish this, add a model for the high scores Data Transfer Objects (DTOs).
 Create a folder called `Models` and add a new class `HighScore`.

+> The folder structure should look like this:
+> - RetroGamingWebAPI
+>   - Models
+>     - HighScore.cs

 ```c#
 public class HighScore
 {